 Current catch levels in the NZRLF are at historical lows reflecting reductions in the TACC from 360 t to 310 t in 2017 and to 296 t in 2018.
-The COVID-19 market disruption closure began in late January of 2020 and had a considerable impact on catch, effort and CPUE trends during the 2019 season.
+Overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia over the last three seasons.
 For example, catch in February of 2020 was reduced to 6 t where normally up to 60 t of lobster are landed.
-In 2020, the disruption began in November with the overall impact of reducing catch levels throughout the season.

 Despite these disruptions, there is evidence to suggest that the status of the NZRLF has improved in recent seasons.
-Specifically; (i) biomass levels have increased and exploitation rate is the lowest on record; (ii) CPUE is the highest since 2011 and above the TrRP; and (iii) the PRI has increased and is above the TrRP.
+Specifically; (i) biomass levels have increased and exploitation rate is the lowest on record; (ii) CPUE is the highest since 1999 and above the TrRP; and (iii) the PRI has increased and is above the TrRP.

-Despite improvements at the zonal level, the performance of the Outer sub-region remains uncertain.
-Specifically, the low catch of 14 t and 22 t in 2019 and 2020 respectively, makes any assessment of this fishery difficult.
-However, the increase in catch rate between 2019 and 2020 is positive and reflects the broader large-scale increases in CPUE observed across the fishery in 2020.
+At a sub-regional level, the low catches in 2019 (14 t) and 2020 (22 t) makes any assessment of the Outer sub-region difficult.
+However, the increase in catch rate between 2019 and 2021 is positive and reflects the broader large-scale increases in CPUE observed across the fishery during this period.

 The stock status classification for the NZRLF is defined in the Management Plan for the fishery (PIRSA 2021) using the primary performance indicator (Table 3).
-In 2020, the CPUE was 1.05 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
+In 2021, the CPUE was 1.25 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
 As a result, the NZRLF stock is classified as "sustainable".
 This means that the current fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.